LukeGrahamLandry/franca/devlog.md

     it only worked because the scary place was for fixups with pending_immediate_fixup_got which i don't do on rv yet.
   - the current way only works if the start of all the traces is in the range you flush. i think that's probably a reasonable requirement?
+- fork/exec was suspiciously easy.
+- somehow tests/run_tests.fr is cheating.
+  get_executable_path is wrong because it uses /proc/self not argv0, if the emulator is jitted it gets the native compiler. now it correctly doesn't work. it needs a mode where it defaults to not trying to link libc.

 ## (Sep 9) rv emu